veeral-patel/knowledge-base/docs/DFIR/att&ck.md

 - Attacker then puts the hash in his `lsass.exe` memory.
 Lets him access any service victim could with those credentials
 - Attack is possible because NTLM challenge-response doesn't require a plaintext password, just the hash

-## Lateral Movement

-- Use JAMF, Ansible etc to deploy malware
-- Exploit vulnerable network services
-- Pass the hash
-- Pass the ticket
-- Upload malicious files onto internal website
-- Embed macros into shared documents
-- Execute commands remotely using internally hosted software (eg, Carbon Black)
-- Keylog user's password.
-Then execute commands remotely with winrm
-- Copy adversary's tools to other PCs with FTP/SCP
-- RDP session hijacking
-- Log in with a legitimate RDP/SSH/other service password
-- SSH hijacking

-## Privilege escalation

-- Scheduled tasks in older versions of Windows run as SYSTEM
-- Stealing an admin's credentials
-- Exploiting an program running as SYSTEM

 ## Command and Control

 - Using a web service (like Twitter)